mvolkmann/authentication-fastify/README.md

 {% aTargetBlank "https://github.com/kelektiv/node.bcrypt.js", "bcrypt" %}.

-The bcrypt `genSalt` function returns a `Promise` that resolves to the salt value.
+The bcrypt `genSalt` function returns a `Promise` that resolves to the salt value that is 29 characters long.
 A different salt value is used for each user.
+The `genSalt` function defaults to using 10 "rounds".
+The number of rounds affects how long it takes to compute a salt value.

 The bcrypt `hash` function takes a password and a salt value, and returns a `Promise` that resolves to a hashed value.